Blog

 Pick the wrong AI coding agent and you pay for it twice.
 Once in API bills, once in bugs that ship.
 A documented Express.js refactor cost roughly $15 on Codex versus $155 on Claude Code, while blind code reviewers rated Claude Code's output cleaner 67% of the time to Codex's 25%.
 No single tool wins both numbers.

-This guide compares Claude Code vs Codex on pricing, context windows, benchmarks, and workflow, then shows how CatDoes applies the same model-routing idea so builders get the best of both without doing the math themselves.
+This guide compares Claude Code vs OpenAI Codex on pricing, context windows, benchmarks, and workflow, then shows how CatDoes applies the same model-routing idea so builders get the best of both without doing the math themselves.

 TL;DR